100% UK Development Finance For Property Developers

 Visibility

-Many developers simply aren’t aware of the breadth and depth of non-bank lenders that exist, and/or lack the relationships to access the key decision makers within those organisations.
+Opening up the market brings more choice, and options are always a positive, but poor visibility within the market poses a real challenge.
+Many developers simply aren’t aware of the breadth and depth of non-bank lenders that exist, or lack the relationships to access the key decision makers within those organisations.
+Poor transparency and limited marketing from smaller lenders mean that credible, alternative lenders with large and flexible lending funds are often missed, along with the opportunities they offer.

 Credibility

 Most developers can identify around five lenders, when in reality there are many more options.
-It is however critical to be cautious.
-A lot of new lenders have entered the market in the last few years, so it’s questionable whether they’ll be around during and after the next economic downturn.
-It’s important to understand how lenders are funded, and whether their backers are likely to withdraw their funding lines at the first sign of trouble.
+It is, however, important to be cautious.
+A number of new lenders have entered the market in recent years, so it’s worth understanding how a lender is funded and whether their backers are likely to withdraw funding lines at the first sign of trouble.
+If the leverage offered seems higher than the rest of the market, or a rate seems too good to be true, it’s essential to work with trusted, established lenders.

-Choosing your Lender
+Choosing Your Lender

 The Capital Stack

-In practice
+In practice:

 Personal Guarantees